 We adopt Shannon entropy to measure the information gain of robot scanning.
 In particular, we estimate the average new information the robot can collect under a specific pose.
 In other words, we want to measure how much uncertainty would be reduced by a potential scanning view.

 The entropy map $H$ is defined on each voxel in the 3D scene.
-Different from previous method like ~\cite{bai2016information}, we do not only count the geometry occupancy possibility of each voxel $v$ but also the predict semantic label as new information.
+Different from previous method like ~\cite{bai2016information}, we do not only count the geometry occupancy possibility of each voxel $v$ but also the predicted semantic label as new information.
 The general definition of entropy in our problem is $H(v)= -\sum p(v) \log p(v)$ and we can measure the gained information $I$ as $I(v)=H(v)-H(v|v^{\text{new}})$.
 The key point to evaluate the quality of new information through $I$ is how to define probability $p$ in $H$ for geometry and semantic information respectively.
 Then we can sum these two item up in a weighted fashion to get final formulation of the gained information. $\alpha$ and $\beta$ are constants to weight the geometry term and the semantic term.